scheinerman/LinearAlgebraX.jl/extras/README.md

 ## Projective planes

 The file `projective.jl` contains code for creating structures related to finite projective planes of prime order.
+See also [RationalProjectivePlane](https://github.com/scheinerman/RationalProjectivePlane.jl).

 * `generate_points(p)` generates a list of the homogeneous coordinates of the points (lines) of a finite projective plane of prime order `p`.